This blog may contain affiliate links. Read our disclosure policy for more info.

 In Santiago, you can even join a local in her home for a traditional Chilean cooking class, which speaks to the hospitality of Chileans and their pride in their food.
 Getting to learn in this sort of environment was so cool because I felt like I was really experiencing the food and its preparation in an authentic way.

-The course is $90 USD and includes the ingredients, some local alcohol (either wine or pisco, most likely), and a delicious meal at the end of it all.
+The course is $117 USD USD and includes a market your to gather the ingredients, some local alcohol (either wine or pisco, most likely), and a delicious meal at the end of it all.
 I can’t recommend this enough – you spend about 3 hours really immersing yourself in a typical Chilean cooking style, and it is so much fun and really tasty too!

 20. Enjoy a dinner show